Released under the MIT License. See LICENSE for details.

 if pin.kind == 'wrapper':

-_writeback_wrapper(projroot, pin, new_apverid)
+return _compute_wrapper_write(projroot, pin, new_apverid)

 raise CleanError(f'Internal error: unknown pin kind {pin.kind!r}.')

-Uses a string-level read/edit/write to preserve formatting
+Uses a string-level edit to preserve formatting (comments, key

-(comments, key ordering, trailing newline) since the rest of
+ordering, trailing newline) since the rest of the file may carry

-``json.dump`` to wash away.
+editorial intent we don't want ``json.dump`` to wash away.
+Returns

 """